The X Factor (British TV series) series 11

-Judges, presenters and other personnel
+Judges, Presenters and Other Personnel

 During the tenth series, Sharon Osbourne stated that she was only back for one series, to "go out on a high".
 Also, during the first live show of series 10, Gary Barlow revealed that it would be his last series on the show.
 Louis Walsh, who had also been on the show from its first series, announced his intention to quit as well, although he later backtracked and said that he "might come back" if Simon Cowell returned.
 Midway throughout the live shows, Walsh said "I'm having so much fun this year, I might stay".

 On 7 February 2014, Cowell, who left the UK show after series 7 to launch and judge the USA show, announced his return for Gary Barlow's replacement.
 He said, "I'm absolutely thrilled to be returning to The X Factor UK.
 It's been three years since I last judged the competition and I'm excited to find a global superstar again.
-On 13 February, it was reported that Nicole Scherzinger had departed the show, On 14 February, Cowell announced that Scherzinger would not be returning by tweeting, "Nicole will always be a part of the X factor family.
+On 13 February, it was reported that Nicole Scherzinger had departed the show, On 14 February, Cowell announced that Scherzinger would not be returning by tweeting, "Nicole will always be a part of [T]he X factor family.
 Now signed to Sony as an artist.
-Thank you Nicole for everything.
-On 24 February, former judge, Dannii Minogue confirmed that she would remain on The X Factor Australia judging panel for the 2014 Australia series, rather than return as a judge for the UK show to replace Scherzinger, after Minogue joined the Australian show the year before, despite popular demand in the UK for her to return for the 2014 UK series.
+Thank you Nicole for everything.".
+On 24 February, former judge, Dannii Minogue confirmed that she would remain on The X Factor Australia judging panel for the 2014 Australian series, rather than return as a judge for the UK show to replace Scherzinger, after Minogue joined the Australia show the year before, despite popular demand in the UK for her to return for the 2014 UK series.
 On 10 March, former judge Cheryl Cole announced on her Instagram that she will be returning for the eleventh series to replace Osbourne, posting an image of herself and Cowell, accompanied by the caption: "GUESS WHAT!!..
 I'm baaaacccckkkkk!!!!"
 On 30 May, Walsh confirmed he would be returning as a judge for his eleventh series.
-On 11 June, it was confirmed that series 9 guest judge Mel B, who has also previously judged the Australian version, would join the panel as the fourth permanent judge for Scherzinger's replacement.
+On 11 June, it was confirmed that series 9 guest judge Mel B, who has also previously judged the Australian show, would join the panel as the fourth permanent judge for Scherzinger's replacement.
 Following Cole's wedding to Jean-Bernard Fernandez-Versini on 7 July, it was announced by producers that she would be known throughout the series as her new married name, Cheryl Fernandez-Versini.
 On 13 December 2014, it was announced that former judge Tulisa would return as a guest judge for the final due to Mel B being ill.